-Just go back from a rather hot ride at the southern end of the Western Sydney Parklands.
+Just got back from a rather hot ride at the southern end of the Western Sydney Parklands.
 Slate Hills.
-Not a bad spot at all, perhaps less parkland than farmland and Hills is an apt description.
+Not a bad spot at all, perhaps less parkland than farmland and hills is an apt description.

 Good for: Strong young riders looking for a hill climbing challenge or a place to use all the gears on their new bike.

 Not so good for: Beginners or younger riders who legs arent so strong or bikes with one gear.
 I rode it on the single speed, but the six year old on the 16in bike with one gear, had a tough time going up.
 But she had an absolute ball on the downhills.

 We rode all the trails there and in total was about 10km with some bits covered twice.